 You may use quotations from the text, but these quotes should be used sparingly, be short, and be relevant to the point you are discussing.
 Remember if you use the exact words from the text, you must indicate this by using quotation marks (” “) around the word and to provide a citation for that quote.
 We’ll discuss citation in greater detail this semester, but for now, remember that we using MLA (Modern Language Association) style.
 For MLA citations, simply provide the page number in parentheses after the quote.
-E.g., “Somerville officials hope to create a well-being index that they can track over time” (3).
+E.g., “sacrificed conversation for mere connection” (1).

 (When you are discussing more than one text, you will also need to include the author’s last name in the parenthesis, but for this summary, which only is on one article, you can simply provide the page number.)

-As always, I’m happy to discuss summarizing with you in more detail during my office hours, so stop by then if you’d like some individualized feedback on your summaries.
+As always, I’m happy to discuss summarizing with you in more detail during my office hours (we can look at your summaries then together as well).
+Please feel free to schedule an appointment to see me for when I return from my conference if you’d like some individualized feedback on your writing.